Skip to main content

 The 3-Step Framework

-• A fund that's top 25% every year is better than one that's #1 one year and #50 the next
+Check Consistency — Don't chase the #1 fund.
+Look for one that's consistently in the top quartile.
+A fund that's top 25% every year beats one that's #1 one year and #50 the next.

 For Absolute Beginners